Sacramental Preparation

 Once the children in Year 3 have made the Sacrament of Reconciliation, they look forward to receiving Jesus in Holy Communion during the Easter Season.

-Many of the units taught from the R.E.
-Scheme ‘Learning and Growing as People of God’ in Year 3 focus on developing children’s understanding of the elements and importance of Mass.
-In addition to all of the learning that takes place during school we as a school support the parish and the children with an annual Retreat Day led by Dan Callow and Emily Jordan of One Life Music, helping them to be fully prepared to receive Jesus into their hearts.
+In preparation for this Sacrament, the children will have six sessions developing their understanding of the elements and importance of Mass and the sacrament.
+In addition to all of the learning that takes place during school, we as a school support the parish and the children with an annual Retreat Day led by Dan Callow and Emily Jordan of One Life Music, helping them to be fully prepared to receive Jesus into their hearts.

-We encourage families to attend Sunday Mass each week and to pray at home as a family.
+We encourage families to attend Sunday Mass each week and to pray at home as a family using the resources given and the prayer bag sent home regularly.

 Confirmation